SamuelPossamai/SimpleGameOfMine/README.md

 # SimpleGameOfMine

-This README was created for release v0.1.0-alpha
+This README was created for release v0.1.0.

-This is a simple RPG game made using Qt, with C++17
+This is a simple RPG game made using Qt, with C++17.

-This game was not tested using Windows or Mac OS, and probably will need some adaptations to work
+This game was not tested using Windows or Mac OS, and probably will need some adaptations to work.

+## Requirements

-This game was tested using g++-7 and g++-8, it do not work for gcc-6 or below but may work with a higher version
+This game was tested using g++-7 and g++-8, it does not work for gcc-6 or below but may work with a higher version

 This game also need Qt5, worked with Qt5.11

-For Ubuntu 18.04 the following installing Qt5-default should be enough
+For Ubuntu 18.04 the installing Qt5-default should be enough

-$ sudo apt update
+    sudo apt update
-$ sudo apt qt5-default
+    sudo apt qt5-default

-To run this game without installing
+## How to run without installing for linux

-$ qmake
+    qmake
-$ make run
+    make run

-To install this game
+## How to install for linux

-$ qmake
+    qmake
-$ sudo make install
+    sudo make install

-To run after installed
+## How to run after installing

-$ SGOM
+    SGOM